 Memorials, headstones and plaques shall be made of natural stone or of such material capable of withstanding continuous exposure to the weather.
-Other materials may also be considered providing they are practical, appropriate and in keeping with the surroundings.
+Other materials may also be considered providing they are practical, appropriate, in keeping with the surroundings and comply with the current BS8415 (British Standard).